teomarcdhio/kubernetes-cp-test/README.md

 Missing proper cluster roles
 Global set of files to be used across all envs
 The Github action workflow is not completed
+With Ingress using AWS ALB the cert for the TLS has to be uploaded to the ACM so that the ALB can use it.